SofaDefrost/SPM/README.md

       SofaOR.sp
 ```

-To search for a specific plugins which contains specific components you could try:
+You can also search for plugins which contains specific components with the *search* command:
 ```console
 dmarchal@dmarchal-Precision-7520:~/projects/DEFROST/dev/spm/test$ ../src/spm.py search CableActuator
 The Sofa Package Manager